-The self-service libraries currently available are the Active Learning Centre AKKU (in Suurpelto area), Haukilahti, Kalajärvi, Karhusuo, Kauklahti, Laajalahti, Laaksolahti, Nöykkiö and Viherlaakso libraries in Espoo and the Point library in Vantaa.
+The self-service libraries currently available are the Active Learning Centre AKKU (in Suurpelto area), Haukilahti, Kalajärvi, Karhusuo, Kauklahti, Laajalahti, Laaksolahti, Nöykkiö and Viherlaakso libraries in Espoo and Point and Pähkinärinne libraries in Vantaa.
+Kauniainen library is also open for self-service.
 Customers can get into these libraries using their Helmet library card and PIN code.
 We will provide information about the opening of new self-service libraries at Helmet.fi.

 In Helsinki Jakomäki library has self-service hours,

 Espoo self-service libraries´ rules

 Kauniainen self-service library rules (in Finnish)